 Children for Health Reconnects with an Old Friend!

 Children for Health has been contacted by an old friend!
-In 1999 our director, Clare Hanbury was working for The Child-to-Child Trust.
+In 1999 our director, Clare Hanbury was working for Child to Child.
 She conducted a training workshop with teachers on ‘Children’s Participation in Nutrition‘ workshop in Machakos district in Kenya.
 Peter Kitela (below) was one of these teachers.
 As a result of this training workshop, Peter’s son Benson – a 10-year-old pupil at the school became a nutrition ‘messenger’ and activist in one of the school health clubs established in the network of schools.
 The work Benson did in his club, in his own words “changed my life“.
 He went on to high school where he studied sciences and then on to University to study Biochemistry.
 Benson now works at Unilever in Nairobi as a Quality Assurance Manager.

 Recently, Benson found and got in touch with Clare using Facebook!
 They established a connection and Clare, Peter and Benson are now in discussion about reviving the health education work in schools in Machakos district and using mobile tools too.
 Here is a guest post from Peter, a now retired headteacher about his experiences and the impact of the work on his family and community in the 1990’s.
 He is keen to help smooth the path for Children for Health with community leaders and to establish a Children for Health ‘model school’ in Ukala.
 This school can act as a pilot and catalyst to bring about our active version of health education in this district and maybe to the country as a whole!
 These anyway are Benson’s ideas!